Home

 Registration

-Training Director - Mary T. Ratelle Hepp
+Training Director - Instructor Mary T. Ratelle

-Results Dog Training was started in 1981 offering classes one night a week through Hartland Community Education (thank you director Rob M.) and grew rapidly to three nights per week through the Howell Recreation Department (thank you Ann C. , Mark and later Tony).
 Offering practical training which promoted responsible dog ownership as well as a great foundation for dog sports and therapy was and still is our specialty.
-RDT was one of the first organizations to promote the American Kennel Club's Canine Good Citizen (CGC)Test and in the earlier years attracted out of state participants.
+RDT was one of the first organizations to promote the American Kennel Club's Canine Good Citizen (CGC)Test and in the earlier years even attracted out of state participants.
 Community demonstrations to showcase advanced obedience with CGC testing, carting and agility became a regular part of the program.
 Soon after our "RDT Mini-Agility" team was born - featuring trained dogs that performed both in obedience and dog sports.
 It was a lot of fun!

 Offering agility classes in 1992 was mainly for fun only and in 1996 Pawformance Dog Sports was born to cover the agility and retrieve offerings.
 We had a lot of trainers and paws participating and some of our adult and junior trainers did run successfully in the USDAA trials in those early years.
-Son Ron was one of the early junior participants, several early juniors are still out there - grown up and on tv!
+Son Ron was one of the early junior participants, several early juniors are still out there - grown up, some famous and on tv!

 Many of the trainers and their dogs discovered a wonderful hobby and many are still showing and earning titles!
 And not always with just the so-called typical obedience breeds.
 Most of the trainers that have earned titles, did so swiftly with placements and special recognition including Dog World Awards along the way.
 Interested?
 Visit: Trainer Awards which is always under construction!